 4k resolution, as you can imagine, is 4 times denser than a 1080 full HD display.
 This means if you have two displays of the same physical size, one at 4k resolution and the other at 1080, you can see four times as much detail on the 4k display.

-Size and resolution are not the only attributes affecting image quality.
+Size and resolution are not the only variables.attributes affecting image quality.
 When considering any kind of medical display, you should also think about the 4 main LCD technologies detailed below:

 4k medical computers excel at providing accurate and crisp images to facilitate viewership.
 The first thing to consider is the application, though.
-If you need a diagnostic or a surgical monitor, you need to look for the specific standards.
+If you need a diagnostic or a medical computer, you need to look for the specific standards.

 A diagnostic computer is used by radiologists and other professionals to review medical images such as X-ray.
 It needs to represent true blacks, grays, and accent small variations in color.
 It's important to have high brightness as well as excellent image uniformity to assure consistent accurate diagnosis.
 The greyscale models need DICOM and colored monitors need Gamma 2.2.